zEdS15B3GCwq/labnirs2snirf/README.md

 # 1. install labnirs2snirf from PyPI
 pip install labnirs2snirf

-# 2. step into the project folder
-cd labnirs2snirf

-# 3. create a Python virtual environment
-python -m venv .venv

-# 4. activate the virtual environment
-./.venv/Scripts/activate

-# 5. install labnirs2snirf and dependencies
-python -m pip install .

-# 6. run without parameters or with --help to print out usage instructions
+# 2. run without parameters or with --help to print out usage instructions
 labnirs2snirf
 labnirs2snirf --help

-# 7. convert labnirs file to .snirf
+# 3. convert labnirs file to .snirf
 # You can use one of the data files on the project repository for testing, e.g.
 # https://raw.githubusercontent.com/zEdS15B3GCwq/labnirs2snirf/refs/heads/main/data/test/small_labnirs.txt
 labnirs2snirf small_labnirs.txt small.snirf